loyjoy/academy/faq/analytics/analytics.md

 calculated by subtracting the number of sessions with conversation from the number of sessions overall.

-# Do I have to many bounces in my experiences?
+# Do I have too many bounces in my experiences?

 The fraction of bounces that can be expected can differ greatly between experiences.
 Experiences that open automatically, for example, are expected